ofemeteng/ai-car-rec/readme.md

-# 🚘 AI Car Recommendations on Lens Protocol
+# 🚘 Drivelens - AI Car Recommendations on Lens Protocol

 **Your intelligent car research assistant meets Web3.**
 Built for the [Lens Spring Hackathon](https://lens.xyz/news/lens-spring-hackathon), this project combines AI agents with the social power of the Lens Protocol to create a personalized, interactive, and shareable research experience.
 Whether you're just curious or seriously in the market, this AI agent helps you explore, discover, and share car recommendations seamlessly — powered by your wallet.